TomPace101/nanopore_diffusion/notes.md

 rather than keeping track of the index.
 For time histories, the key is the series label.

+So, while nothing is planned to be set up this way for now, you could have a command in 'datasteps' that requires some corresponding command in 'dataextraction' to finish it up, e.g. by writing the data to a new file.

 _TODO_ more general approach for reaction rate functions (see discussion above, including about BT)